EDRN/PublicPortal/README.txt

 changed the port setting in ``operations.cfg``, the Supervisor listens on port 9001, ie, http://localhost:9001/.
-From the web interface you can check on the status of the processes that run the portal, view their log files, stop and restart them, etc.  All of the following processes should be listed as running:
+From the web interface you can check on the status of the processes that run the portal, view their log files, stop and restart them, etc.  If you don't like web browsers, you can also access the Supervisor by running ``bin/supervistorctl``.

+All of the following processes should be listed as running:

 * ``balancer``.
 HAProxy load balancer to the two Zope application servers.
 * ``cache``.
 Varnish reverse proxy caching engine.